GrantS2S/website/content/help/solutions/invalid-product.md

 The "Invalid Product" error occurs on any instruction ie: add_product | add_variant | add_image | update_product | update_variant

 #### Error solution
-The product on Shopify is broken and cannot be saved, therefore when S2S tries to run an instruction on the product it blocks the queue with the Invalid Product error.
+The product on Shopify is broken and cannot be updated.
+When S2S tries to run an instruction on the product,  it blocks the queue with the Invalid Product error.

-##### How to confirm the product is fact an invalid product
+How to confirm the product is an invalid product

-1. Click on the three dots of the queue error > view product
+- Click on the three dots of the queue error > view product
-2. Copy the sku that is blocking the queue
+- Copy the SKU that is blocking the queue
-3. Open your Shopify backend and search for the copied sku and confirm the SKU exists
+- Open your Shopify backend and search for the copied SKU and confirm the SKU exists
-4. Make a small change to the product in the console and click SAVE
+- Make a small change to the product in the console and click *Save*

 If the product saves then please let S2S support know that this is the case and provide them with logins to the site for them to investigate further.